Developing Character and Boosting Wellness

-Implementing changes to character traits isn’t automatic or seamless; changes take hold through a complex structure of starts and stops, hopes and despairs, successes and errors.
-We must reach a little deeper, beyond the normal comfort of the past.
+Developing our character isn’t automatic or seamless; changes work through a complex structure of starts and stops, hopes and despairs, successes and errors.
+We must reach a little deeper, beyond the comfort of the past.
 We must trudge through discouragement, and deal with failure.
-It’s the nature of major life changes.
-If we wait for a tomorrow that will be easier, more congenial to change—we will drift further from the goal, making adjustments more difficult.
+It’s the course necessary for improvement.
+If we wait for an easier tomorrow—more congenial to change—we will drift further from the goal, making adjustments more difficult.

-Other practiced games of avoidance invade and discourage persistence—denial, avoidance and blame.
-Our mind plays dodge ball with the difficulties of change.
+Pernicious games discourage persistence—denial, avoidance and blame.
+Our mind plays dodge ball with the difficulties.
 But if not now, when?

 Mindful attempts to incorporate change coddled with courage, self-compassion and connection, invites growth.
-With courage, self-compassion and connection instead of denial, avoidance, and blame, our life transforms.
+Instead of being derailed by denial, avoidance, and blame, our life can transform.
 Areas previously beyond reach can become realities.
 As we move forward with healthy practices, anxieties subside, freeing cognitive resources once dedicated to simpler needs to survive to more complex desires to grow.
 Our habitually engagement in healthy and ethical behaviors invite goodness into our lives and many wonderful things begin to happen.